AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/planned-hours.md

 ## Locate and understand Planned Hours values

-You can find Planned Hours values in various areas of Workfront.&nbsp;
+You can find Planned Hours values in various areas of Workfront.

 The number of Planned Hours displayed either originates from the work items on the project or are calculated differently depending on what area and on what object you view them in.